mtsuji172/puff_to_visual_aversion/behavior/README.md

 It takes hours but probably not days to complete, depending on your training data set and your PC.
 The result is saved as a mymodel.model file (the model per se) and a lb.pickle file (label binarizer).

-Before utilizing the trained model, we must first convert each video file to cropped "average" image sequences as we did to prepare a training data set.
+(files used in the following are contained in "./data_analysis/AI/") Before utilizing the trained model, we must first convert each video file to cropped "average" image sequences as we did to prepare a training data set.
 This can be conveniently done like so: python preprocess.py -a path/to/dir/containing/videos/